 Please apply by October 14, 2018 for internships.

 In the summer, One Tam offers a six week intensive program for high school students called Linking Individuals to their Natural Community (LINC).
 The LINC program is ideal for current high school students who are open to new experiences, eager to learn new skills and enjoy working outside.
 Applications are due in March.

 We also partner with the Parks Conservancy Academic Internship Program.
 Stipends and academic credit are available only to students currently enrolled at College of Marin, City College of San Francisco and San Francisco State.
-Term starts January 21, 2017 and requires 2-3 full days per week through May with the possibility of extending through the summer.
+Term starts mid-January 2018 and requires 2-3 full days per week through May with the possibility of extending through the summer.